indominousx/BusinessGurukul/README.md

+1.This is developed in React + Vite
+2.In the terminal of your code editor run
+    npm install
+3. Write the command
+    npm run dev
+4. Open the local host link

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.